OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:29

-“Many women do noble things, but you surpass them all.”
+“Many women do noble things, but you excel them all.”

 ## Proverbs 31:30

-Charm is deceptive, and beauty is fleeting; but a woman who fears the Lord is to be praised.
+Charm can be misleading, and beauty does not last; but a woman who reveres the Lord is to be praised.

 ## Proverbs 31:31